lacanoid/pgddl/README.md

     make PG_CONFIG=/some/where/bin/pg_config installcheck
     make PGPORT=5432 PG_CONFIG=/usr/lib/postgresql/10/bin/pg_config clean install installcheck

-Make sure you also set the connection parameters like PGPORT right for testing.
+Make sure you set the connection parameters like PGPORT right for testing.

 And finally inside the database: